-The objective of the policies and procedures standard is to ensure that agencies have policies and procedures in place that:
+The objective of the policies and procedures standard is to ensure that agencies have policies and procedures.
+These policies establish eligibility, guarantee client confidentiality, define client rights and responsibilities, outline a process to address client grievances and uphold Health Insurance Portability and Accountability Act (HIPAA) policy.
+Policy and procedures must be displayed within the agency and accessible to all staff and those receiving services.

-- Establish client eligibility

-- Guarantee client confidentiality

-- Define client rights and responsibilities

-- Outline a process to address client grievances

-- Uphold Health Insurance Portability and Accountability Act (HIPAA) policy